Why have interest rates gone up in the past two years and when will they come down?

 People have told us directly that they are finding higher mortgage and loan payments very hard.
 They also ask if higher interest rates are the best option we have.

-Why is my loan or saving interest rate different?
+Why is my loan or saving interest rate different to the Bank Rate?

-But, to cover their costs, banks normally pay less to savers than they charge to borrowers.
-So there’s usually a gap between rates on savings and loans.
+Further, to cover their costs banks normally pay less to savers than they charge to borrowers.
+So, there’s usually a gap between interest rates on savings and loans.

 Who makes the decision on interest rates?

-Three large economic shocks caused high inflation in the UK.
+Three large economic shocks caused inflation to rise.

-We knew the effects of the pandemic would not last for long.
-But they were followed by a second big shock.
-That was Russia’s invasion of Ukraine.
-It had a huge impact on energy and food prices.
+We knew that wouldn’t last long.
+But then came the second shock: Russia’s invasion of Ukraine had a huge impact on energy and food prices.

-Then, the third shock was a shortage in the number of people available for work in the UK.
-Thousands of people dropped out of the workforce following the pandemic.
-That pushed up the cost of hiring people.
-Employing people is a large part of costs for many businesses.
-So some of them put up their prices to cover those costs.
+The third shock was a shortage of workers available in the UK.
+Thousands dropped out of the workforce after the pandemic, which raised the cost of hiring.
+So, some businesses put up their prices to cover those costs.

-The other is referred to as ‘demand-pull’ inflation.
-This is when there is an increase in the demand for something relative to its supply.
-For example, if there is too much money in the economy, that can lead to more demand for goods and services than there are available, which pushes up on prices and inflation.
+The other is ‘demand-pull’ inflation, which is when there is an increase in the demand for something relative to its supply.
+For example, too much money in the economy can lead to higher demand for goods and services than there are available, which raises prices and inflation.

 Why is the inflation target 2%?